This Healthy Potato Salad recipe is creamy, flavorful and low fat! Yet it has classic potato salad taste we all crave

-Let it rest!
-It is super important to refrigerate this Greek yogurt potato salad for 3 hours or overnight to allow flavor to build on.
-All ingredients penetrate each other and as Buddy Valastro says “marry each other”.
+First of all, I highly recommend to make this healthy potato salad in advance and let it rest for best taste!
+It is super important to refrigerate it for 3 hours or overnight to allow flavor to build on.
+That’s when all ingredients penetrate each other.

-This is what makes healthy potato egg salad a superb make ahead and leftover salad.
-Either way it is good for 3-4 days before or after making it.
+This is what makes this potato salad a superb make ahead and leftover salad.
+Either way, you can store it covered in the refrigerator for 3-4 days before or after making it.
 Like borscht soup, it tastes even better next day.